PRE-LAUNCH · ILLUSTRATIVE EXAMPLES SHOWN · THE LIVE FEED IS BUILT FROM PUBLIC RECORDS & DELIVERED ON REQUEST · NOT LEGAL ADVICE

 How it works

-We monitor hundreds of public-records portals every day, across cities and states, so no window closes before we see it.
+We read hundreds of public-records portals daily, across cities and states, so nothing slips past before we catch it.

-You get the signals on your watchlist before anyone else is reading them, with the request text and why it matters attached.
+The requests that match your watchlist reach you before anyone else is looking, with the text and why it matters attached.

 Six signal types